Yavuzalpguler/flutter_instagram_stories_clone/README.md

 ### [The Flutter Pro Fit](https://www.youtube.com/@theflutterprofit3448)

 ##### TODO:
 * Users should start seeing the stories from where they left of.
+[Fixed]
 * BLoC should be used in order to handle state management and business logic.
+[Fixed]
 * Transition to next story group when the current group's queue is finished, should be handled.
+[Fixed]